 "What were you conspiring with Cait about, Sinj?"
 String demanded, but I could hear the glint of humor in his voice.

 "We weren't conspiring about anything, little brother—I was just saying thank you to Cait for what she's done with you," I said, smiling at her, and then at String.
 "Now I understand why you didn't take a swing at me the day I came back—or the day I asked, well, you know."

-"Yeah," String said, smiling at me, then at Caitlin.
-"I do know—and, I told you not to worry about it, Sinj.
+"Yeah."
+String smiled at me, then at Caitlin.
+"I do know what you're talking about—and, I thought I already told you not to worry about it, Sinj.
 I'll say this much, though—it sure feels good having Cait in my life."

 "So I see," I said, then added, "and, I hope I never stop seeing it.
 You two look good together."
 And I meant it—as good as I thought String looked with Kelly, there was something about seeing him and Caitlin together—I couldn't put my finger on it, but I could tell just by looking at them that Cait belonged with String.

 "Thanks, Saint John," Caitlin said.
 "I think we are good together."

 "So do I, Cait," String said, and I got a feeling from the way they looked at each other, kind of like the feeling I got when I watched Marella and Michael back at FIRM headquarters.
 He wouldn't, would he?
 I asked myself, wondering if String was thinking what I thought he was thinking, about asking Cait to marry him, soon.

 A couple of days after I met Cait, Dom told me about the curse String felt like he had on him, up until recently.
 "I think you comin' home helped him see that it doesn't really exist," Dom had said to me.
 "Well, you comin' home and having Cait in his life, that is."

 "I know, Dom," I said, still marveling at the change in my younger brother.
 "He's, I dunno, he's more like he was before the accident when Kelly got killed, y'know?"